|Founded||Founded in 1978 by Horse in or near West Town East Humboldt Park (part of West Town)|

 In the year 1981, the Jivers were accepted into the Folks alliance being sponsored by the Maniac Latin Disciples due to strong family ties between the two gangs, however, the Jivers still retained the full name “Insane Latin Jivers.”
 The Jivers were connected to the Maniacs but they did not become “Maniac Latin Jivers,” because they would have to get rid of their “Insane” moniker which was part of their heritage, instead they made it up to the MLDs by tagging the MLD swastika gang symbol and paying homage to the fallen founder of the MLDs “Hitler.”

-In the year 1984 or 1985 one of the Latin Jivers moved to Pierce and Paulina in the Wicker Park neighborhood and befriended a gang called the “Latino Stars.”
+In the year 1985 one of the Latin Jivers moved to Pierce and Paulina in the Wicker Park neighborhood and befriended a gang called the “Latino Stars.”
 The Stars had some of the same enemies, most of all the Latin Kings.
 The Stars were also already part to Folk alliance.
-The Jiver that moved to Pierce and Paulina convinced the Stars to flip to Latin Jivers in 1984 or 1985 and that put the Jivers on the map in the Wicker Park neighborhood at Pierce and Paulina which was the founding turf of the Stars.
+The Jiver that moved to Pierce and Paulina convinced the Stars to flip to Latin Jivers in 1985 and that put the Jivers on the map in the Wicker Park neighborhood at Pierce and Paulina which was the founding turf of the Stars.
 The Jivers opened a club house at 1731 W. Pierce Street (At Pierce and Paulina) which became their headquarters in a basement apartment.
 The Jivers found more rivalry with the Spanish Lords and Warlords in the neighborhood and this new Wicker Park section proved they belonged on these streets.
 This section would survive well into the 1990s.

-Throughout the 1980s and into the 1990s the Latin Jivers spread like wild fire and gathered quite a following for a while as they spread further into Wicker Park opening the sets of Division and Greenview, Bosworth and Blackhawk “Brown Jungle,” Cleaver and Potomac (Pulaski Park), Greenview and Potomac “Killa Side.”
+Throughout the 1980s and into the 1990s the Latin Jivers spread like wild fire and gathered quite a following for a while as they spread into Noble Square opening the sets of Division and Greenview, Bosworth and Blackhawk “Brown Jungle,” Cleaver and Potomac (Pulaski Park), Greenview and Potomac “Killa Side.”
 Expansion continued in the East Humboldt Park area as the Jivers opened up Rockwell and Crystal.
 The Jivers also pioneered Barry and Linder in the Belmont-Cragin neighborhood.
 The Jivers also landed in the East Village section of the West Town neighborhood at Erie and Wood and Augusta and Wood.
 At Erie and Wood they shared the territory with the Maniac Latin Disciples and Satan Disciples for some time.
 The Latin Jivers were also invited around the headquarters of the Maniac Latin Disciples at Rockwell and Potomac for a short period of time.
-Then by the late 1980s the Latin Jivers made their way into the suburbs of Rockford, Kankakee and Cicero at 24th and 57th.
+Then by the late 1990s the Latin Jivers made their way into the suburbs of Rockford, Kankakee and Cicero at 24th and 57th.